hl7au/au-fhir-core/input/pagecontent/comparison.md

     <tbody>
 		<tr>
             <td>FHIR resource support</td>
-            <td>US Core Client <strong>SHALL</strong> support fetching and querying of one or more US Core profile(s), using the supported RESTful interactions and search parameters declared in the US Core Server CapabilityStatement.</td>
+            <td>Clients <strong>SHALL</strong> support fetching and querying of one or more US Core profile(s), using the supported RESTful interactions and search parameters declared in the US Core Server CapabilityStatement.</td>
         </tr>
 		<tr>
             <td rowspan="7">Security</td>